petedavisdev/petedavis.dev/_posts/why-not-vuepress.md

 ___

-## 4. You need a more powerful content management solution
+## 4. You have complex content management requirements

 The main way to create VuePress site content is with Markdown files saved in your Git repository.
 You manage drafts and publish content using your normal Git workflow.
 To make content authoring easy for people who don't use Git, you can add a Git-based Content Management System (CMS) like [Netlify CMS](/add-netlify-cms-to-vuepress/) or [Forestry](https://forestry.io/).

 There are huge advantages to this Markdown + Git approach to content:

-- Full version and control with easy rollback
+- Full version control with easy rollback
 - Fast builds and easy local development
 - No back-end, database or third-party integrations to maintain

-This approach only becomes a problem if you have a huge, complicated website or if you need to use your content across multiple channels.
-In these cases, I would suggest pairing a headless CMS like [Contentful](https://www.contentful.com/) with Static Site Generator that is designed to compile content from APIs like [Gridsome](https://gridsome.org/).
+This approach only becomes a problem if you have a huge, complicated website or if you're content is across multiple sources or channels.
+In these cases, I would suggest pairing a headless CMS like [Contentful](https://www.contentful.com/) with a Static Site Generator that is designed to compile content from APIs like [Gridsome](https://gridsome.org/).

 ___

-#### Do you really need database-backed/API-based CMS?
+#### Do you really need a database-backed/API-based CMS?

 <label><input type="radio" v-model="enterprise" value="yes"> Yes</label>